alexand-ro/alexand-ro.github.io/_posts/2017-08-29-1-year-in-madrid.md

 So the question is: you created all of these things, you've put so much dedication in the things you do and you have so many stories to tell of what you did in Bucharest, and you're living everything behind by drawing a line and starting over in Madrid?

 Yes.
-One of my mantras in life is that you have to give up the good in order to have the great.
+One of my mantras in life is that **you have to give up the good in order to have the great**.

 > "I knew that at some point you are going to leave.
 It was inevitable.
 I will miss you."